KevinnZou/compose-webview-multiplatform/README.md

 * The Desktop implementation of this library relies on [JavaFX WebView](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/web/WebView.html) for version <= 1.2.0.
     - Thanks to @DATL4G, starting from version 1.3.0, we switched to [Java CEF Browser](https://github.com/chromiumembedded/java-cef) for better performance.
+    - starting from version 1.7.0, we switched from Java CEF Browser to [Kotlin CEF Browser](https://github.com/DatL4g/KCEF/tree/master) for more features and better performance.
-    - **Note:** After switching to JCEF, developers need to configure it for the desktop app.
+    - **Note:** After switching to KCEF, developers need to configure it for the desktop app.
 Please see the [README.desktop.md](https://github.com/KevinnZou/compose-webview-multiplatform/blob/main/README.desktop.md) for more details.

 ## Basic Usage
 To use this widget there are two key APIs that are needed: *WebView*, which provides the layout, and *rememberWebViewState(url)* which provides some remembered state including the URL to display.